Dry Eye in Canines

-Dogs with dry eye will likely have evidence of irritation and inflammation to their eyes.
+Dogs with dry eyes will likely have evidence of irritation and inflammation to their eyes.
 You may note that one or both eyes are red and painful.
 Many times an accompanying mucoid discharge will be present.
 Secondary complications from dry eye may result in corneal ulcers and even corneal ruptures.
 Please note that it is very easy to confuse these symptoms with other ocular diseases.

-When you take your dog to the Veterinarian, a history will be taken which should include when you first noticed symptoms, if your dog is squinting more frequently or pawing at his eyes, and if any other problems have been noticed at home.
+When you take your dog to the Veterinarian, a history will be taken; this should include when you first noticed symptoms, if your dog is squinting more frequently or pawing at his eyes, and if any other problems have been noticed at home.
 Your veterinarian will then perform a comprehensive examination before moving on to an ocular exam.
 During that Examination, first, a small white strip of paper may be applied to your dog’s eye.
 This is called a Schirmer Tear Test and is a measure of tear production.
-Dogs with dry eye will produce less than 15 mm of tears in a one-minute test.
-Following a tear test, a yellow dye may be placed in your dog’s eye to evaluate for a corneal ulcer which can occur secondary to KCS.
+Dogs with dry eyes will produce less than 15 mm of tears in a one-minute test.
+Following a tear test, a yellow dye may be placed in your dog’s eye to evaluate for a corneal ulcer, which can occur secondary to KCS.

-If a diagnosis of KCS is made, ophthalmic treatment will be started to control the condition.
-Fortunately, many dogs respond to one of several medications which can be placed in the eye 1-2 times daily.
+If a diagnosis of KCS is made, ophthalmic treatment will be started to help control the condition.
+Fortunately, many dogs respond to one of several medications, which can be placed in the eye 1-2 times daily.
 While these medications are often not a cure, they can effectively help the eye start making tears again.
 If a secondary bacterial infection is also suspected, ophthalmic antibiotics may also be prescribed.
 In rare cases, surgical management could be considered when ophthalmic treatment has not been successful.

-If you suspect your dog has dry eye, it is important to make an appointment with your veterinarian to evaluate your dog’s eyes.
-KCS is a disease which can advance quickly leading to corneal ulcers and ruptures if not managed.
+If you suspect your dog has dry eye, it is crucial to make an appointment with your veterinarian to evaluate your dog’s eyes.
+KCS is a disease that can advance quickly, leading to corneal ulcers and ruptures if not diagnosed and appropriately managed.

 Jeffrey Stupine, V.M.D